jboss-developer/jboss-eap-quickstarts/helloworld-rs/README.md

 ### Create the OpenShift Application

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss EAP 6.1:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss EAP:

     rhc app create -a helloworldrs -t APPLICATION_TYPE